 Whether you have the kids or all by yourself, the Norton Museum of Art is always a great place to visit.
 From the breathtaking exhibits to the educational lecture series to curator’s conversation to Art After Dark, you’ll find something for everyone.
-Better yet — the Norton Museum of Art offers some great discounts if you plan accordingly including free admission on the first Saturday of the month for Palm Beach County residents, free admission to residents of West Palm Beach until December 2018.
+Better yet — the Norton Museum of Art offers some great discounts if you plan accordingly including free admission on both Fridays and Saturdays.

 The Norton Museum of Art is located at 1451 S. Olive Avenue in West Palm Beach.

 Escape the rain and head over to the South Florida Science Center and Aquarium for an afternoon of fun.
 The museum has over 50 hands-on educational exhibit; a 3,000 gallon fresh and salt water aquarium; a digital planetarium; an interactive Everglades Exhibit; and a Conservation Research Station (and some outdoor exhibits for those non-rainy days like mini golf, a science trail where you can dig for fossils, a butterfly garden and more).
 The museum also hosts a variety of special events.